 There are two fulltime Sports Medicine physicians available at UCF Student Health Services to all UCF students and athletes.
-Our focus is to prevent and treat sports or exercise related injuries.
+Our focus is to prevent and treat sports or exercise-related injuries.
 Services include: in-office evaluation of acute and chronic musculoskeletal injuries (including back pain), on-site radiology services, non-operative treatment, expedited orthopedic referrals if needed, concussion management, management of athletes with acute illness, medical management of athletes with chronic illnesses, joint and other MS injections as appropriate, and injury prevention evaluation.

-Clinical Dietitian services are available to students who have obtained a referral from their health care provider.
+Clinical Dietitian services are available to students who have obtained a referral from their healthcare provider.
 If a student obtains this referral, they may schedule a one-on-one consultation with the Clinical Dietitian, who can help them with: weight management, eating disorders and body dysmorphia, hypertension and pre-hypertension, anemia, diabetes, and digestive disorders.

 Board Certified Psychiatrists and Psychiatric Nurse Practitioners are available at the UCF Health Center to provide care to students.
-Students are provided with psychiatric evaluation, diagnosis and treatment of the full spectrum of mental health conditions.
+Students are provided with a psychiatric evaluation, diagnosis, and treatment of the full spectrum of mental health conditions.
 A referral is required prior to scheduling with a psychiatrist.
 This referral may be obtained from a previous medical or mental health provider, from one of our primary care providers, or from the UCF Counseling Center.